Music Foundation Model as Generic Booster for Music Downstream Tasks: Music Mixing

 From the training and validation curves in Figure~\ref{fig:mixing_trainvalid_curves}, we can see that both Mix-Wave-U-Net + \mfm and CRAFx2 + \mfm exhibited a significant improvement during training and enhanced generalization during validation.
 These results are reflected in Table~\ref{tab:mixing}, where the models that included \mfm tokens consistently displayed improved performance of the stereo-invariant loss.
 Regarding the audio effect-related features, Table~\ref{tab:features_mixing_combined} shows that across most feature categories, Mix-Wave-U-Net + \mfm outperformed the default and Mix-Wave-U-Net.

-Incorporating MusicGen features generally leads to improvement over the default network, although not as much as \mfm. \musicgens performed slightly better than the large model, confirming the trend observed in previous downstream tasks.
-However, improvement over the default network is not always the case with CRAFx2.
+Incorporating Jukebox and MusicGen features generally leads to improvement over the default network, although not as much as \mfm. \musicgens performed slightly better than the large model, confirming the trend observed in previous downstream tasks.
+However, for both \musicgen and Jukebox, improvement over the default network is not always the case with CRAFx2.
 In the MDXDB21-dry test set, the default model performed better than \musicgen in terms of spectral and panning features as well as stereo-invariant loss.
-Yet, \musicgen did enhance the dynamic and loudness features.
+Yet, \musicgen did enhance the dynamic and loudness features, while Jukebox only improved loudness and generally led to overfitting.
 The performance gap of \musicgen in spectral-related metrics, and generally when compared with \mfm, might stem from \musicgen being trained on $32$-kHz audio, while both our evaluation datasets and training dataset of \mfm correspond to $44.1$-kHz audio.

 This discrepancy in training data sampling rates leads us to assume that the relatively lower performance of \musicgen may be attributed to this difference.
 Further investigation is required to confirm this hypothesis and explore the impact of sampling rates on music foundation models as boosters for music mixing tasks.